dschweim/WeakSupervisionForPopulismDetection/README.md

 The following Python files are included in this repo:

 - `BT_Corpus_Generator.py`: Class used for generating and preprocessing a corpus in csv-format of the Bundestag plenary minutes using the *BT_OpenData* files.
-- `DEP_Matching.py`: Class used to define the Dependency Matcher along with the key dependency patterns
+- `DEP_Matching.py`: Class used to define the Dependency Matcher along with the key dependency patterns.
-- `Dict_Generator.py`: Class for generating keyword and keypattern dictionaries
+- `Dict_Generator.py`: Class for generating keyword and keypattern dictionaries.
-- `Labeling_Framework.py`: Class that incorporates the weak supervision framework based on Snorkel
+- `Labeling_Framework.py`: Class that incorporates the weak supervision framework based on Snorkel.
-- `Labeling_Functions.py`: Class used to instantiate the used set of labeling functions based on Snorkel as input for the `Labeling_Framework.py`
+- `Labeling_Functions.py`: Class used to instantiate the used set of labeling functions based on Snorkel as input for the `Labeling_Framework.py`.
 - `NCCR_Corpus_Generator.py`: Class used for generating and preprocessing a corpus in csv-format using the *NCCR_Content* files.
 - `Transformer_Classifier.py`: Implementation of Transformer-based classifiers to be used as end models.
-- `util.py`: contains functions used within oder classes
+- `util.py`: contains functions used within oder classes.